JAMES McCORMACK – biography, conflict of interest, objectives, talk requirements

 RECORDING MY TALKS

-1) Appreciate some of the strengths and limitations of the medical evidence around medication use/clinical practice guidelines/lab results when it comes to common conditions in primary care.
+1) Appreciate some of the strengths and limitations of the medical evidence around medication use/nutrition/clinical practice guidelines/lab results when it comes to common conditions in primary care.

 2) Understand the responsibility of health professionals to incorporate patient values into the decision making process.